AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Microtransit: On-Demand Public Transportation

 Microtransit is a more affordable version of a rideshare service.
 It’s popular in suburban and rural areas, as well as smaller cities without larger public transportation infrastructures.
-Riders pay a fee to ride in a small van or shuttle, first waiting in a pickup spot and getting dropped off near their destination.7
+Riders pay a fee to ride in a small van or shuttle, first waiting in a pickup spot and then getting dropped off near their destinations.

 While this industry is too new for substantial national data, transit agencies are running microtransit pilot programs in the following cities: